 If you have questions about importing a specific tobacco product, please contact the FDA district into which your product will be imported.

-If you have experienced an unexpected health or safety issue with a specific tobacco product, you can report a problem with any tobacco product, including vapes, to the FDA.
-Knowledge about adverse experiences can help the FDA identify health or safety issues beyond those normally associated with product use.
+If you have experienced undesired health or quality problems with a specific tobacco product, you can report a problem with any tobacco product, including vapes, to the FDA.
+Knowledge about adverse experiences can help the FDA identify health or quality problems beyond those normally associated with tobacco product use.

 If you believe these products are being sold to minors, or you see another potential violation of the FD&C Act or FDA’s tobacco regulations, report the potential violation.

-You can read the adverse experience reports for tobacco products to FDA in the FOIA Electronic Reading Room.
+You can read the adverse experience reports for tobacco on the Tobacco Product Problem Reports page.

 - FDA takes steps to address epidemic of youth e-cigarette use, including a historic action against more than 1,300 retailers and 5 major manufacturers for their roles perpetuating youth access